oolongjiawei/Capstone/README.md

 + Please don't forget to combine with the Backend Repo: Capstone-API

-## Usage
-+ Clone or download the repository.
-+ Navigate to the project directory.
-+ Run 'npm install' to install the dependencies.
-+ Run 'npm run dev' to start the app.

 ## Implementation

 ### Tech Stack

 + Client libraries:
     + React